- Director, Value Creation, Private Investments

 Management incentives are a key element in long-term value creation and play a vital role in strategy setting, decision making, and risk management.
 While design and structure vary widely, we believe effective compensation plans attract and retain high-caliber executives, foster a culture of performance and accountability, and align management’s interests with those of long-term shareholders.
 Due to each firm’s unique circumstances, we evaluate plans on a case-by-case basis.
 At a high level, we look for: alignment of pay and performance evaluated as pay versus annualized total shareholder return over a three- to five-year period; transparency of metrics, targets, time frames and use of discretion; and a balanced mix of awards, preferably closely tied to long-term performance with a significant percentage of compensation at risk.

-In early 2023, we published our Governance Guide for Private Companies — an exclusive resource for our portfolio companies.
-The guide provides an overview of generally accepted corporate governance practices and Wellington investor perspectives across various company life cycle stages, as a reference for private companies developing their own governance policies and structures.
+In addition, our Governance Guide for Private Companies provides an overview of generally accepted corporate governance practices and Wellington investor perspectives across various company life cycle stages — from early-stage venture capital to IPO and beyond — for our portfolio companies developing their own governance policies and structures.
+You can also review Wellington's 2024 Global Proxy Voting Guidelines for more information on how our public-market investors define governance best practices.

-This is one of many resources we share in our partnership with portfolio companies, including compensation benchmarking, board build-outs, carbon accounting resources, and much more.
+These are just a few of the many resources we share in our partnership with portfolio companies, including compensation benchmarking analysis, board build-out support, human capital management resources, and much more.

 Stay up to date with the latest market insights and our point of view.